danieldude15/Exma_system_project/README.md

 ### What is this repository for? ###

-College Mini-project Built by an amazing team of 4: Daniel Tibi, Niv Mizrahi, Itzik Mizrachi and Nathan Kuthorskoy The project is about a college exam building system that manages questions and allows students take exams on a computer in realtime.
+College Mini-project Built by an amazing team of 4: Daniel Tibi, Niv Mizrahi, Itzik Mizrachi and Nathan Khuthorskoy The project is about a college exam building system that manages questions and allows students take exams on a computer in realtime.
 * Version 0.0: No code in project currently